Equivariant localization and holography: Introduction

 Section \ref{anomal:sec} concerns the application of equivariant localization to the calculation of the anomaly polynomial of 4d and 6d SCFTs compactified on various orbifolds.
 Using this approach we prove the localized form of the anomaly polynomial for theories compactified on the spindle \cite{Ferrero:2020laf,Boido:2021szx,Hosseini:2021fge,Ferrero:2021wvk}, as well as on general four dimensional toric orbifolds, for which one example was considered in \cite{Cheung:2022ilc}.
 Our approach leads to a uniform derivation for SCFTs compactified on different orbifolds and explains the localized form of the integrated anomaly polynomials that was previous observed in examples.

 Finally, in section \ref{sec:CY} we discuss the application of equivariant localization in the context of supergravity.
 Firstly, we show that the results of \cite{Martelli:2006yb} on the localized form of the Sasakian volume are immediately recovered from the equivariant volume of the associated non-compact Calabi-Yau singularity.
-Furthermore, we prove that also the \emph{master volume} introduced in \cite{Gauntlett:2018dpc}, in the context of GK geometry \cite{Gauntlett:2007ts}, can be extracted from the equivariant volume and as a corollary we prove the localized form of the gravitational block formulas for D3 and M5 branes wrapped on the spindle, reproducing the results of \cite{Boido:2022mbe} in the toric case.
+Furthermore, we prove that also the \emph{master volume} introduced in \cite{Gauntlett:2018dpc}, in the context of GK geometry \cite{Gauntlett:2007ts}, can be extracted from the equivariant volume and as a corollary we derive the factorization in gravitational blocks of the supergravity free energies for D3 and M5 branes wrapped on the spindle, reproducing the results of \cite{Boido:2022mbe} in the toric case.
 We then propose analogous constructions for other branes wrapped on the spindle from which, in each case, we can extract the localized form of the gravitational blocks, which was anticipated in \cite{Faedo:2021nub}.
 This leads us to propose that equivariant localization is the common thread of the geometry of supersymmetric supergravity solutions, at least in setups with a holographic interpretation.
 In particular, we believe that the equivariant volume should be a key object for setting up extremal problems characterising supersymmetric geometries, in different supergravity theories.

 In section \ref{sec:discuss} we discuss our findings and indicate some directions for future work.
 The paper contains three appendices with some complementary material.